 - 10. Bonus including car/lifestyle

 Color Street nails have some pretty bad reviews on BBB.
-Most of the talk about the company support and how they don’t stand behind their product.
-A few talk about the chemical burn sand damage the nail strips cause to the nail.
-One speaks of the MLM part of the company and how they are only out to make money and not stand behind their product.
-Yet, many are completely happy with the Color Street product.
+Most of the talk about the company support and how they don’t stand behind their product, coupled with the fact that the nails cause chemical burns and nail damage.
+One speaks of the MLM part of the company and how they are only out to make money and not stand behind their product, but on the other hand, many are completely happy with the Color Street product.

 Remember earlier when I said that Incoco is the parent company of Color Street?
-It is the soul truth.
-And for 3 years now, it is rumored that Incoco is phasing out, and Color Street Stylists will be the only ones selling the patented sticky nail polish.
-NOT TRUE!
-Incoco is not phasing out and is now selling the exact same nails at Walmart at greatly discounted prices.
+All things considered, this is the soul truth.
+And for 3 years now, rumors say Incoco is phasing out, and Color Street Stylists will be the only ones selling the patented sticky nail polish.
+Never the less the truth is Incoco is not phasing out and sells the exact same nails at Walmart at significantly discounted prices.

 Video On Incoco Vs. Color Street Stylists

-- You only have one product to sell and worry about
+- On the positive side, you only have one product to sell and worry about

 - The MLM model of Color Street is only 4 years old